-Rachel moved from Portland, OR in 2013 to attend Seattle University, where she was a walk-on with the Division I Seattle University Women’s Rowing team.
+Rachel moved from her hometown of Portland, OR in 2013 to attend Seattle University, where she was a walk-on with the Division I Seattle University Women’s Rowing team.
 After graduating with a degree in English in 2016, Rachel began her career in coaching at Green Lake Crew, where she taught Learn to Row classes in the summer and served as the Assistant Novice Girls Coach during the 2016-2017 season.
 She then went on to lead the Seattle Preparatory Novice Boys team, coaching the team to the program’s first Regional Youth Championship title in the Mens Novice 2x event.
 In 2018, Rachel played a key role in founding the Seattle Scullers team, a small boats program focused on skill development and long term success for Middle School, High School, and Elite level athletes.
 For 3 years, she acted as their Long Term Athlete Coordinator and Assistant Coach, managing recruitment efforts, community outreach, logistics, communications, and everything in between.

 When she is not working at RRC, Rachel can be found rowing with the Competitive team at Lake Washington Rowing Club.
 She also enjoys running, beach combing on the local islands, and spending time with her Australian Shepherd puppy Murray.